-You are eligible to petition for residency for tuition purposes if you: 1) are a U.S. Citizens or U.S. Permanent Residents who is 2) financially independent as indicated by being over 23 years of age and not claimed by parents or guardians on federal income tax return, and can provide documentation of having resided in New Mexico for the past 12 consecutive months may be eligible to petition for residency for in-state tuition purposes.
+You are eligible to petition for residency for tuition purposes if you: 1) are a U.S. Citizens or U.S. Permanent Residents who is 2) financially independent as indicated by being over 23 years of age and not claimed by parents or guardians on federal income tax return, and 3) can provide documentation of having resided in New Mexico for the past 12 consecutive months may be eligible to petition for residency for in-state tuition purposes.
 Any act considered inconsistent with New Mexico residency, such as a voter registration in a different state, holding and/or maintaining a driver’s license in a different state, or holding and/or maintaining motor vehicle registration in a different state, or paying in-state tuition at a college or university in a different state will cause your resident classification to denied.

 Ready to petition for New Mexico residency for tuition purposes?

 Download the packet containing instructions, required supporting documentation, and FAQs.